List of News and Information about visteon on 4WheelsNews.com

 It was releasing lower-margin revenue in interiors and lighting to concentrate on faster-growing operations in Asia.
 Visteon said that Stebbins hired Goldman Sachs Group Inc. and Rothschild to give their advice in order to get a strategic review, the company said Oct.
 17. Last October, insiders said that independent board members like Wilson and Leuliette compelled Stebbins to interview banks to help streamline the supplier.
 Visteon reported a loss of $29 million in the first quarter.Read the entire article Visteon shareholders elected nominees who support a plan to give the company a makeover

 Amid reports of Visteon Corp. recently posting a quarterly loss, the Auto parts supplier said that it is studying the sale of "non-core" assets in order to reorganize its corporate structure and boost margins.
-Visteon has shown interest in owning 100% of South Korea's Halla Climate Control Corp.
-Presently, Visteon owns 70%.
+Visteon has shown interest in owning 100 percent of South Korea's Halla Climate Control Corp.
+Presently, Visteon owns 70 percent.

-CEO Don Stebbins said that for the Halla stake, it would be the perfect timing to achieve 100%.
+Visteon Chief Executive Officer Don Stebbins said that for the Halla stake, it would be the perfect timing to achieve 100 percent.
 Visteon predicts that it would face pressure from several board members and shareholders.
+Halla Climate Control was created in 1986 as a result of the joint venture between the Ford Motor Co. and Mando Corp.
+Halla Climate Control is considered as one of the leading suppliers of climate control systems.

 Visteon is actually looking for whoever wants to buy Grace Lake Corporate Center, a support center in Michigan that Stebbins claims to have a book value of $75 million to $80 million.Read the entire article Visteon shares fell after reporting a quarterly loss